sergiogiro/pake/README.md

 - Wiring to web frameworks (for instance, modelling the response to a web request as an artifact, with the computation of the request split as the computation of several intermediate artifacts).
+- Support for verified code, proving properties of artifacts based on properties of the inputs.

 ## Usage